 The MIDIator is a MIDI-based software capable of generating various graphs in order to produce a visual representation of a piano performance onto a computer screen.

 The right-hand and left-hand performances are represented by two separate colours in all graphs.
-Furthermore, the user can determine the time-axis unit, beats or bars, and is able to specify the number of beats per bar.
+The user can then determine the time-axis unit, beats or bars, and is able to specify the number of beats per bar.

 3D Visual Feedback of Piano Posture

 An essential problem in teaching piano performance involves body posture.
-Bending the back, leaning too much towards the keys, freezing the wrist and other improper positions are usually notice by piano teachers when instructing their students.
-In this manner, visual feedback can help in realizing potential problems when playing the instrument.
+Leaning back, bending the torso over the keys, freezing the wrist and other improper positions are often noticed by piano teachers when instructing their students.
+Visual feedback can help the student to realize potential problems when playing the instrument.

 The use of a 3D visualization of piano performance may offer a technological aid in enhancing the teaching of piano posture.
 This innovative application of 3D technology provides visual feedback of the position of the body from any possible view.
-Then, by overlaying the 3D representation of a proper posture of a good model on top of a student’s video clip, visual comparisons can be made and proper posture adjustments can be adopted by piano students.
+Then, by overlaying the 3D representation of a model for desirable posture on top of a student’s video clip, visual comparisons can be made and posture adjustments can be adopted by piano students.”

 Test and Measuring Tools

 Aimed at piano students ages 7 to 15, the questionnaire retains a straightforward question/answer format.
-Participants are requested to read various statements and then circle a number from 1 to 7 to choose which number best reflects how he/she feels or thinks.
-To make this activity more concrete, increasing digits are graphically illustrated by towers of increasing heights.
+Participants are requested to read various statements and then circle a number from 1 to 7 to choose which number best reflects their thoughts or feelings.
+To make this activity more concrete, increasing digits are graphically illustrated by towers of increasing heights.”
 The total time required to complete the questionnaire is approximately 25 minutes.